gnebbia/nmap_tutorial/README.md

-We remember that the Network Layer is the one responsible for the movement or routing of packets across the network, the protocol used on internet at this layer is the “IP” (Internet Protocol).
+We remember that the Network Layer is the one responsible for the movement or routing of packets across the network, the protocol used on internet at this layer is the "IP" (Internet Protocol).

 The Transport layer provides the flowof data between two hosts, for the application layer above.
 Examples of protocols at this